parijatb2018/Machine-Learning/Machine Learning Repo/Python/Deep Learning/NLP/README.md

-I tried to create my own data from "Backstreet Boys" song lyrics and then build-LSTM model to experiment different types of text generation methods.
+I tried to create my own dataset from "Backstreet Boys" song lyrics and then build-LSTM model to experiment different types of text generation methods.

 Lyrics generation from "Backstreet Boys" song lyrics(13 songs):